Medicaid in New York State

 Please note that Medicaid mail cannot be forwarded.
 This means that if you changed your address at the post office and not with the Medicaid office, you will not receive your Medicaid mail.
 You must notify your Medicaid office of all address changes to ensure you receive any notices sent by them.

-It is important to notify your Medicaid office any time you move especially when you are moving to another county.
+If your Medicaid is with your Local Department of Social Services, it is important to notify your Medicaid office any time you move, especially when you are moving to another county.
 Your original county needs to notify the new county and get your case transferred.

 If you send an e-mail to Medicaid@health.state.ny.us please include your phone number so we can respond to you as quickly as possible.